rserran/bookclub-ema/README.md

-# R4DS Explanatory Model Analysis Book Club
+# DSLC Explanatory Model Analysis Book Club

-Welcome to the R4DS Explanatory Model Analysis Book Club!
+Welcome to the DSLC Explanatory Model Analysis Book Club!

 We are working together to read [_Explanatory Model Analysis_](https://ema.drwhy.ai/) by Przemyslaw Biecek and Tomasz Burzykowski (copyright 2021).
 If you would like a print version, please consider purchasing it using our [Amazon Affiliates link](https://www.routledge.com/Explanatory-Model-Analysis-Explore-Explain-and-Examine-Predictive-Models/Biecek-Burzykowski/p/book/9780367135591).
-All profits from purchases through that link go toward maintaining the R4DS Online Learning Community.
+All profits from purchases through that link go toward maintaining the Data Science Learning Community.
-Join the [#book_club-ema](https://rfordatascience.slack.com/archives/C069Y0UDYU9) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-ema](https://dslcio.slack.com/archives/C069Y0UDYU9) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/ema).
+As we read, we are producing [notes about the book](https://dslc.io/ema).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-ema](https://rfordatascience.slack.com/archives/C069Y0UDYU9) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-ema](https://dslcio.slack.com/archives/C069Y0UDYU9) channel on Slack)!

 - [Cohort 1](https://docs.google.com/spreadsheets/d/1vGnIw4y2QydGYPjUrPJlToawhLpwDpRPj-yjPl2KZIQ/edit?usp=sharing) (starts 2024-01-14, facilitated by Angel Feliz): [Sundays, 2:00 PM CST/CDT](https://www.timeanddate.com/worldclock/converter.html?iso=20240114T200000&p1=24&p2=44&p3=1440) | [meeting videos](https://www.youtube.com/playlist?list=PL3x6DOfs2NGi2hzcx-pjw4Ds5EednfnTK)